Blasts in Kabul hit near ceremony attended by top officials | CBC News

 Blasts in Kabul hit near ceremony attended by top officials

-Afghan officials say several explosions have struck outside a ceremony in Kabul attended by the country's chief executive and the former president, both of whom were unharmed.
-There was conflicting information as to the casualty figures.
+Several explosions struck Thursday outside a ceremony in Kabul attended by Afghanistan's chief executive and the former president, both of whom were unharmed, officials said.

-An official with the city's ambulance services, Mohammad Asim, says five people were wounded in the explosions on Thursday and were taken to local hospitals.
-He says more ambulances are at the site on Thursday.
+There was conflicting information as to the casualty figures immediately following the blasts.

+A short while later, Health Ministry official Mohaibullah Zaeer said an initial check of Kabul's hospitals revealed three people have been killed and 32 wounded in the attack, but he said the figures were not final.

-Another official, who is at the ceremony, says seven people were killed and 10 wounded.
-He spoke on condition of anonymity to talk to reporters.
+Earlier, another official, who was at the ceremony, told reporters that seven people were killed and at least 10 were wounded.
+He spoke on condition of anonymity.
+The different accounts on the casualties could not immediately be reconciled.

+Nusrat Rahimi, deputy spokesperson for the Interior Ministry, said the blasts were due to mortar shells being fired and one person has been arrested.
+Rahimi declined to answer questions on casualties.

-The ceremony commemorated the 1995 death of prominent minority Hazara leader Abdul Ali Mazari who was killed by the Taliban.
-Afghanistan's Chief Executive Abdullah Abdullah and former President Hamid Karzai attended the gathering.
+The ceremony was commemorating the 1995 death of prominent minority Hazara leader Abdul Ali Mazari, who was killed by the Taliban.
+Afghanistan's chief executive Abdullah Abdullah and former president Hamid Karzai attended the gathering.

+There were hundreds of people at the ceremony, said Azizullah Amini, who was in the audience at the commemoration, held at a huge hall on the western edge of Kabul, in the Dasht-e-Barchi neighbourhood.

+Amini told The Associated Press he heard at least four explosions and the hall shook as if something was slamming into the ground outside the building.
+The ceremony quickly ended as people were rattled by the blasts.

 Comments